Is A Healthy Smile Possible After 60?

-As we age many aspects of our body change.
-Some we can control, or slow down, but others we cannot.
-Good health is the key to staying young and fit.
-Oral health is directly linked to your overall health.
-There are scientific studies which link systemic disease to oral health.
-So, the first step towards a healthy, youthful, body is a healthy smile.
+As we get older, many changes occur to our bodies.
+Some we can control, or slow down, but most we cannot.
+Good health and fitness is the key to staying young and fit.
+Dental health has been proven to be directly linked to your overall health.
+There are numerous scientific studies which link systemic disease to oral health.
+So, a key ingredient towards a healthy, youthful, body is a healthy smile.

 Dental Health Tips

 -Regular Visits To The Dentist.
-Routine visits are important not only for the health of your teeth but they are also an opportunity to check for signs of other diseases such as oral cancer.
-Changes can be monitored and treated quickly when regularly scheduled visits are maintained.
+Routine dental health visits are important not only for the health of your teeth but they are also an opportunity to check for signs of other diseases such as oral cancer.
+Changes can be monitored and treated quickly and aggressively (if needed) when regularly scheduled dental visits are maintained.

 -Maintain Good Oral Hygiene At Home.
 A daily routine should include brushing, flossing, and rinsing or waterpicking.
 Brushing should be done a minimum of 2 times per day for at least 2 minutes each time.
 Flossing should be done at least once per day.
 Rinsing with an antibacterial rinse, or irrigating the oral tissues and periodontal pockets with a waterpick, will complete the regimen.